FAQs

 Your lawyer will do most, if not all, of the talking during the telephone conference.

-You are, however, required to attend either in person (preferable) or on the telephone.
+You are, however, required to attend on the telephone.

-At the telephone conference the Arbitrator will discuss the following:
+At the telephone conference the Member will discuss the following:

 If an agreement is reached at the telephone conference, then the matter is finalised by signing the paperwork to record the agreement.